robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/problems-1.md

 $$\hspace{32em} \blacksquare$$

 **Outline:**
-Proving there is no surjection for a set with an infinite amount of elements
+Proving there is no surjection from a set to its powerset for infinite sets, if we know there is no surjection for sets to powersets for finite sets.

+Prove by contradiction.
+We assume there is a surjection